Whisky-App/whisky-book/README.md

    Star Wars Jedi: Fallen Order -> sw-fallen-order.md Geometry Wars 3: Dimensions Evolved -> gw3-dimensions-evolved.md
    ```
 2. Add the following template to your markdown file.
+Write whether a game installs without any errors and opens properly according to the parameters in an example below.
+Set `opens` to `Yes` only if a game launches successfully to it's default screen, eg. main menu or initial gameplay if it lacks a main menu.
+Any crash, freeze or error before this breakpoint means that the game does not open and it should be filled with `opens=No`.
    ```
    # <Full Game Name Here>